Goekdeniz-Guelmez/Goekdeniz-Guelmez/README.md

 ## My private goal is to create J.O.S.I.E.
 ### My own private smart home management MLLM Assistant that can...
 - Autonomously control and manage my Smart home with sensors, cameras, LEDs, and all the other products.
-- Calling Tools.
+- Tool calling capabilies.
+- Raw audio input with normal user(s) speech and other sounds like (fire, etc.).
+- Capable of understanding videos and images (e.g. security cameras).
+- Capable of outputting natural assistant audio speech and Text (like GPT4-o).
+- Can be Real-Time and Text only like GPT4-o.
 - Updating itself Autonomously.
-- Having a long-/short-term Memory, and even updating it.
+- Having a long-/short-term Memory, and even updating it autonimously.
-- M-2-M.
+- Real-Time-full-duplex-Multi-Modal-Model
-- Starting a conversation by itself.
+- Starting a conversation by itself (She donsn't need special user and assistant turns).
 - And much more...]

 ---